paholg/dimensioned-examples/src/units-outside.md

 # Hard sphere fluid Monte Carlo simulation with units on the outside.

-We will be using units from *dimensioned*.
+We will be using units from dimensioned this time.

 ```rust
 extern crate dimensioned as dim;